Sanford mulls 2020 bid, but observers question his motives | New Country 923

 “There’s plenty of discussion on that front,” Sanford said Tuesday on CNN.
 “The place where there’s no discussion is the way in which interest is the largest growing expense in the federal government.
 We will spend more on interest than we do on our national defense bill in just three years.
 Nobody’s talking about it.”

-“If this move were the earnest desire of a statesman to answer a call of the people, it would be admirable service,” said Catherine Templeton, who backed Sanford as governor and congressman and previously declined to run against him in Congress.
+“If this move were the earnest desire of a statesman to answer a call of the people, it would be admirable service,” said Catherine Templeton, former Republican Gov. Nikki Haley’s labor and environmental secretary who backed Sanford as governor and congressman and previously declined to run against him in Congress.
 “By his own words, however, this is about Mark doing what Mark does.
 This is Mark being Mark.”

 Although unlikely to have had a significant impact on the results, Trump endorsed Sanford’s primary opponent just hours before the polls closed last year.
 He tweeted that Sanford “has been very unhelpful to me in my campaign” and that “He is better off in Argentina” — a reference to Sanford’s secret 2009 rendezvous to South America for an extramarital affair while his in-the-dark gubernatorial staff told reporters he was hiking the Appalachian Trail.